eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ## Goal and Scope
 A recursive route is a routing mechanism in which the routing decision for a specific destination is determined by referring to another routing table, which is then looked up recursively until a final route is resolved.
 Recursive routing is a key concept in routing protocols and is often used in complex network topologies to ensure that data reaches its intended destination, even when that destination is not directly reachable from the originating device.
 In many cases, recursive routes are used in VPN or tunneling scenarios.

+- This HLD focus on recursive route convergence handling. since SONiC doesn't have MPLS VPN support in master, the testing would focus on EVPN and SRv6 VPN only.
+- The approach applied to the handling of recursive routes in Per-VRF.

 ## FRR's Current Limitations
 FRR Zebra uses struct nexthop to track next hop information.
 If it is a recursive nexthop, its flags field would be set NEXTHOP_FLAG_RECURSIVE bit and its resolved field stores a pointer which points a list of nexthops obtained by recursive resolution.
 Therefore Zebra keeps hierarchical relationships on the recursive nexthops.